zaufi/github-labels/README.rst

 What is this
 ============

-The utility to mass-setting labels to Gihub projects.
+The utility to mass-setting labels to Github projects.
 This is the prove-of-concept quality code ;-)
 I.e., not even *alpha* :)